 Lois Davis MSN, RN

 Lois Davis MSN, RN, has served in a variety of roles during her nursing career.
 Davis earned her BSN and MSN from the University of Kentucky in Lexington, Kentucky and also holds a Master’s in Adult and Continuing Education from Morehead State University in Morehead, Kentucky.
+She currently serves as CE's nurse planner.

 Davis began her nursing career in public health in Breathitt County where she later worked as a school nurse and served on the faculty of Lees Junior College.
 She practiced community mental health nursing for several years, then managed an inpatient psychiatric unit and served as director of nursing for a regional hospital.